Relational Somatics for trauma resolution and attachment repatterning

 Begin With the Body

-Our bodies carry the imprint of everything we’ve lived.
-By listening to the wisdom of the body—its sensations, patterns, and stories—we open pathways from collapse and confusion into resilience, vitality, and confidence.
+Our bodies hold both the imprint of everything we’ve lived and the map back to who we are.
+By listening to the body—its sensations, patterns, and stories—we open pathways out of collapse and confusion and into resilience, clarity, and empowerment.

 WORK WITH Leslie